harleyday/logicleTransform.m/README.md

 ----------------------------------------------------------------------------------------------------------------------------

 ## Installation
-This toolbox can be installed by any of the following methods:
+This call can be installed by any of the following methods:
 <details id="direct-download">
   <summary>
     <strong>MATLAB IDE users.
 (Click to expand)</strong>
   </summary>
   Download the latest <code>logicleTransform.m.mltbx</code> file from the <a href="https://github.com/harleyday/logicleTransform.m/releases">releases page of this GitHub repository</a>.
-Install this from MATLAB by double-clicking on the file.
+Install this from MATLAB by double-clicking on toolbox the file.
 </details>

 <details id="MATLAB-command-installation">
   <summary>
     <strong>For those with no MATLAB IDE  (perhaps running MATLAB kernel in Jupyter Notebook).
 (Click to expand)</strong>
   </summary>
-  Once you've downloaded the <a href="https://harleyday.github.io/downloadGitHubRelease/"><code>downloadGitHubRelease</code></a> tool, you can install the <code>logicleTransform.m</code> toolbox using the following at the MATLAB command line:<br>
+  Once you've downloaded the <a href="https://harleyday.github.io/downloadGitHubRelease/"><code>downloadGitHubRelease</code></a> tool, you can install the <code>logicleTransform.m</code> toolbox file using the following at the MATLAB command line:<br>
   <code>downloadGitHubRelease ( 'harleyday/logicleTransform.m', 'install', true );</code>
 </details>